sanjuthomas/marklogic-jms-receiver/README.md

 # Configuration
 Please refer to configuration file [here.](https://github.com/sanjuthomas/marklogic-jms-receiver/blob/master/config/connection.properties)
 The receiver is tested against Apache Active MQ.
 If you are using a different MOM, please change the initial_context_factory property.

+# How to run the receiver?
+Run the Main class with connection.properties file as the first argument.

+`java marklogic.jms.receiver.Main connection.properties`